tobinjt/johntobin.ie/content/blog/How_I_manage_my_dotfiles.md

     UpdateSpellFiles](https://github.com/tobinjt/dotfiles/blob/master/.vim/plugin/JT_functions.vim#L46))
     and they're both run every time by `dotfiles`.

-Both `linkdirs` and `dotfiles` support reporting unexpected files in the destination directory, making it relatively easy to find leftover files that I've deleted from the repository.
+Both `linkdirs` and `dotfiles` support reporting and deleting unexpected files in the destination directory, making it relatively easy to find or cleanup leftover files that I've deleted from the repository.

 I use about 20 Vim plugins, and I manage each plugin as a [git submodule](https://git-scm.com/docs/git-submodule), allowing me to easily update